FIE Basic Level 1

 Certificate course for teachers, psychologists, support staff and parents working with children and students in Nursery, Primary, Special and Further Education.
 Some of the instruments are suitable for students in Secondary Schools.

 The Basic course is designed to accelerate cognitive development and develop social competence.
-The course is appropriate for children 3 to 8 years of age, and for the older student who has a low performance level and needs a more systematic and developmentally based approach.
+The courseis appropriate for children 3 to 9 years of age, and for older students and adults who have developmental delays

 From Unit to Group: learning to understand the concept of number and the cardinality of number.

-Organisation of Dots: learning how to inhibit impulsiveness, search systematically, transport visual images, develop strategies and develop precision and accuracy.
+Organisation of Dots: learning how to inhibit impulsiveness, to plan, be systematic, develop strategies and be precise and accurate.

 Identifying Emotions: learning the language of emotions, understanding emotions in self and others and understanding emotions generated in social situations.

-Compare and Discover the Absurd A & B: learning to develop spontaneous comparative behaviour.
-Improving perception, precision and the ability to establish relationships.
+Compare and Discover the Absurd: learning to develop spontaneous comparative behaviour.

-Download a sample (Compare and Discover the Absurd) Feuerstein Training FIE Basic Course Evaluation [PDF].
+Download sample Feuerstein Training FIE Basic Level 1 Course Evaluations [PDF].

 To find out about upcoming training opportunities, see the Training page.